brian-mann/rails-generators/readme.md

-# Rails Application Templates / Generators for Marionette Projects
+# Rails Application Templates / Generators for Marionette

+The application template and generators remove a lot of unnecessary files, and sets up sensible defaults for working with Backbone/Marionette projects.

 ## Using the Application Template

-The `marionette-template.rb` is an application template for rails used when creating a new application.
+The `marionette-template.rb` is an application template used when creating a new rails application.
 To use this application template, in the terminal type:

 `rails new APPNAME -m https://raw.github.com/brian-mann/rails-generators/master/marionette-template.rb`